2020 First-generation Student Success Conference

 Designate a minimum of two currently employed faculty and/or staff to serve as the institutional representatives to the program (additional faculty/staff are welcome to participate in programming);

 Commit to fulfilling the requirements outlined in the requirements of participation section below.

 Participants from selected institutions will have opportunities to engage with a national cohort of institutions as well as a regional community of colleagues who are in geographic proximity to their campus.
-Selected First Forward Institutions will:
+Selected First-gen Forward Institutions will:

-First Forward Institutions who satisfy participation requirements for the 2019-2020 cycle will be invited to renew their status as a First Forward Institution.
-Continued participation allows for new or different faculty and staff participants and requires attendance at the June First Forward Pre-Conference Meeting, completion of the goal-setting exercise and annual report, and engagement in monthly calls.
-Unless desired, there is no requirement to continue with live briefings or on demand professional development or to complete additional blogs.
-After two successful cycles in the program, First Forward Institutions are eligible to remain at the same status or apply for Advisory status.
+First-gen Forward Institutions who continue to satisfy the requirements of participation, may continue with First-gen Forward.
+Continued participation allows for new or different faculty and staff participants and requires completion of the goal-setting exercise and annual report, THREE (3) virtual events, and engagement in monthly calls.
+Unless desired, there is no requirement to continue to complete additional blogs.
+After two successful cycles in the program, First-gen Forward iInstitutions are eligible to remain at the same status or apply for Advisory status.

 This is an in-depth application process, asking you to share institutional data, detail campus-wide efforts to support first-generation students, as well as demonstrate institutional buy-in from leadership.
 The eligibility requirements state that institutions must be a NASPA Institutional member and the primary institutional contact must be a professional member.
 The application includes steps to determine institutional and profesional member status.
 Please be prepared to confirm eligibility.

 Complete the application to the best of your ability, but please understand that it is not a requirement of your institution to be actively pursuing each area to be considered for selection.
 We look forward to learning more about the great efforts you and your colleagues are leading!

 Soon after the close of the application, the review committee will begin the selection process.
 Institutions will be notified via an email to the primary contact included in the application.